 Reaffirmation of the US Bishops' Pastoral Plan for Pro-life Activities.

 - Many observers think that the Supreme Court is within a single vote of

 overturning Roe v.
 Wade.

-- The winner of the next election will likely appoint from two to four Supreme
+- The winner of the next Presidential election could appoint from two

-and the family rather than "discovering" unwritten rights such as abortion and
+up for life and the family rather than "discover" unwritten rights such

 Supreme Court (Senate)